 - Four out of five employees (81 percent) say they are motivated to work harder when their boss shows appreciation for their work

+It would appear that the most important ways to increase Employee Engagement is to give employees appreciation.
 But, unfortunately, most people don’t feel appreciated at work.

 In fact, while 51 percent of managers surveyed across several companies felt they were doing a good job of recognizing employees for work well done, only 17 percent of the employees who worked for those managers felt appreciated by their supervisor.
 Thus, a wide discrepancy existed between how the managers perceived they were doing and what their employees experienced.